 |In many cases, a requirement to be on-call||Ability to maintain work-life balance|

-While recruiters manage the details of locums positions, providers can do some groundwork that will improve outcomes.
-Providers who have a sense of what they want to accomplish through locum tenens work will have a basis for deciding what positions to accept and what to reject.
+While locum tenens staffing services manage the details of locums positions, clinicians can do some groundwork to improve outcomes.
+Clinicians with a sense of what they want to accomplish through locum tenens work will have a basis for deciding what positions to accept and what to reject.
 Those guidelines, over time, help shape a locums experience that best fits you and your needs.

 You may find that individual positions require certain credentials, in which case your staff agency will establish a relevant credentialing process for that specific need.

 At D&Y, we’re with you every step of the way!

 You bet!
 Locum tenens is a fantastic choice for residents because it provides unparalleled flexibility with the benefit of experiencing medical practices across the country.
 You’re free to “find your footing” and gain deeper knowledge from some of the best clinicians and healthcare facilities.
 You get to learn from the best, without being tied down to one location.
 All of these benefits translate into one very impressive CV.

 Note: This blog was originally published on 12/26/2021 and was updated on 8/25/2022.